winnie50431/winnie50431/README.md

 "Don't put all eggs in one basket."

-"I just put all my eggs in F2E." - Winnie Lin
+"But I just put all my eggs in F2E." - Winnie Lin

 ---